 - General Resources

-3) Leading, including to set direction for the organization, groups and individuals and also influence people to follow that direction.
-Examples are establishing strategic direction (vision, values, mission and / or goals) and championing methods of organizational performance management to pursue that direction.
+3) Leading, including setting direction for the organization, groups, and individuals and also influencing people to follow that direction.
+Examples are establishing strategic direction (vision, values, mission, and/or goals) and championing methods of organizational performance management to pursue that direction.

 4) Controlling, or coordinating, including the organization’s systems, processes and structures to reach effectively and efficiently reach goals and objectives.
-This includes ongoing collection of feedback, and monitoring and adjustment of systems, processes and structures accordingly.
-Examples include use of financial controls, policies and procedures, performance management processes and measures to avoid risks.
+This includes an ongoing collection of feedback, and monitoring and adjustment of systems, processes, and structures accordingly.
+Examples include the use of financial controls, policies and procedures, performance management processes, and measures to avoid risks.

 It helps to be acquainted with this information about management because, even among experienced managers, there are different interpretations.
 What is most important is that you come up with your own interpretations and be able to explain them to others with whom you work.
 See Common Terms and Roles in Management

 Another view is that “management” is getting things done through others.
 Yet another view, quite apart from the traditional view, asserts that the job of management is to support employee’s efforts to be fully productive members of the organizations and citizens of the community.

 To most employees, the term “management” probably means the group of people (executives and other managers) who are primarily responsible for making decisions in the organization.
 In a nonprofit, the term “management” might refer to all or any of the activities of the Board of Directors, executive director, and/or program directors.